-The effect of exchange rate changes on cash balances held in foreign currencies was not material for the three months ended March 31, 2012 and 2011.
+The effect of exchange rate changes on cash balances held in foreign currencies was not material for each of the three and six-month periods ended June 30, 2012 and 2011.

 Provision for Bad Debts

 We record a provision for bad debts on a case-by-case basis when facts and circumstances indicate that a customer receivable may not be collectible.
 In establishing these reserves, we consider historical and other factors that predict collectability, including write-offs, recoveries and the monitoring of credit quality.
 Such provision is reported as a component of "Operating expenses" in our Consolidated Statements of Operations.
 See Note 2.